BrianHicks/brianthicks.com/content/post/sets-member-size.md

 {{< figure src="/images/sets/one-through-five-unbalanced.png"
            caption="An unbalanced tree, the result of a naive insert implementation" >}}

 In a small set, this doesn't make a huge difference.
 But it means that the functions we'll implement today won't be as fast as they could be on larger sets.
-We're going to fix this later on in the series, don't worry.
-For now, we'll just assume we're working with a well-balanced tree.
+For now, we'll assume we're working with a well-balanced tree.
 For 1 through 5, we can get it with `fromList [3, 2, 4, 1, 5]`.

+Smarter people than I have spilled much ink about self-balancing trees.
+So I'm going to do what every respectable programmer does: ignore it.
+We'll cover fixing this regressive behavior later in this series, after we're all done with writing things that can change our trees.

 ## Membership / Contains